Michigan Man Sentenced To Two Years In Prison For Participating In Romance Scams And Other Fraud Schemes Targeting Elderly Victims

 At least 15 individual and corporate victims lost money as part of HAKIM and his co-conspirators’ schemes.
 They include vulnerable, isolated, and elderly victims, who entered into relationships after the deaths of their spouses and, over a period of several years, were induced to drain their entire retirement savings and take out loans from family and friends.
 Many victims experienced severe emotional harm, including a woman who reported becoming suicidal after losing her retirement savings to this scheme.

 * * *

-The prosecution of this case is being handled by the Office’s Complex Frauds and Cybercrime Unit.
-Assistant United States Attorneys Sagar K. Ravi and Mitzi Steiner are in charge of the prosecution.
+The criminal case is being prosecuted by the Office’s Money Laundering and Transnational Criminal Enterprises Unit.
+Assistant U.S. Attorney Vladislav Vainberg is in charge of the prosecution.